Austrian Football Association

 The Austrian Football Association (Österreichischer Fußball-Bund; ÖFB) is the governing body of football in Austria.
 It organises the football league, Austrian Bundesliga, the Austrian Cup and the Austria national football team, as well as its female equivalent.
 It is based in the capital, Vienna.

 Since 1905, it has been a FIFA member, and since 1954, a UEFA member.
 Since 7 April 2002, Friedrich Stickler, the director of executive committee of the Austrian lottery, has been the president of the Austrian Football Association.
 Supporting him is its president, Kurt Ehrenberger, Frank Stronach, Gerhard Kapl, and Leo Windtner.
 In 2004, it was announced there are 285,000 players (both sexes) in Austria playing for 2,309 teams in the federation, although many more players play informally or for non-recognised teams.
-Thus the federation is the largest sporting organisation the country.
+Thus the federation is the largest sporting organisation in the country.
 Football is, perhaps with the exception of skiing, the most popular sport in Austria.
 Football possesses a large value, and has a rich history and tradition in Austria.